Vanuatu-National-Statistics-Office/vnso-R-training-materials/README.md

-# vnso-R-training-materials
+# Vanuatu National Statistics Office

+## R training materials

-A collection of R scripts for training within the Vanuatu National Statistics Office
+A collection of R scripts for training within the Vanuatu National Statistics Office.

+More detail on using and formatting markdown documents can be found [here](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).

+[Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes) is some more information about why and how we created **README** files for GitHub.